-In this new series, we aim to give you a travel guide to cities around the globe — with an architectural twist.
-These tours offer the chance to experience great design away from the traditional tourist hotspots, offering an alternative angle on the world’s metropolises.
-First up: New York City!
+Our travel series aims to guide you through a great day out in iconic cities around the globe — with an architectural twist.
+These tours offer the chance to experience contemporary design away from the traditional tourist hotspots, offering an alternative angle on the world’s metropolises.
+Up this week: New York City!

 Why simply walk with the rest of the tourists when you can drink your morning coffee far above them?
 Ennead’s 18-story hotel straddles one of Manhattan’s most successful urban regeneration projects, the High Line park by James Corner Field Operations and Diller Scofidio + Renfro.
 The building’s bold, tapering stilts support a concrete and glass structure that harks back to the golden days of midcentury modernism, offering spectacular views north and south along the Hudson River.

 After you’ve enjoyed an espresso over a copy of the New York Times, head down the High Line to a gallery containing extraordinary exhibitions of contemporary art — all hidden behind a concrete and teak façade that emanates an air of sheer sophistication.
 Inside, a restrained palette of white render, steel balustrades, and warm timber floors allow the art to take center stage.
 Fans of minimalism will enjoy a slow walk up the main staircase, which ascends an atrium wrapped with cool, board-formed concrete.